pnnl/mass1/doc/point.md

 6 | real | Longitudinal dispersion coefficient | ft<sup>2</sup>/s
 7 | real | ~~Surface transfer coefficient~~ |

-The point index is as an array index internally, so it needs to start with 1 and increment by 1.
-Units will depend on the [configuration](configuration.md) units options.
+The point index is ignored and computed internally. *It is assumed the points are ordered correctly and the correct number are in the file*.
+Points should be listed from upstream to downstream.
+Location units will depend on the [configuration](configuration.md) units options.
 The surface transfer coefficient is no longer used and can be omitted if a `/` is appended to the line.

 ## Uniform Point Format (Link Input Option=2)